OmriMan/ATP-Project-PartA-PartB/README.md

 # Technologies
 Java JDK-15.

-# How do you build a maze???
+# How do you build a maze?
 The maze is represented as a two-dimensional array of binary int - 1 symbolizes a wall while 0 symbolizes a passage.
 We chose Prim's algorithm to generate interesting mazes with a lot of dead ends.
 The two-dimensional array is initialized with every cell being a wall, then after choosing a random starting cell from the frame of the grid, the algorithm chooses a close by cell and "clears" itself a passage to it.
 This step is repeated until there are no possible cell to choose from.
 If every cell is a node in a graph, then the algorithm will find a minimum spanning tree in it.
 After the maze is created, a random cell on the other side of the frame of the grid is chosen as the goal cell.

-# How do you solve a maze???
+# How do you solve a maze?
 Maze solving is much like graph traversing.
 We implemented 3 different ways of finding the route from start to goal:
 * DFS - Depth First Search
 * BFS - Breadth First Search